 - coronary artery angiogram, which is invasive and requires left heart catheterization

-Primary treatment options for small vessel disease involve medications that relieve pain, treat risk factors, and control associated symptoms.
-These medications will improve arterial blood flow and prevent heart attacks.
+Primary treatment options for small vessel disease involve medications that relieve pain, treat risk factors, and manage associated symptoms.
+These medications can improve arterial blood flow and prevent heart attacks.

 Some common medications are: